You are here

 Before you make a refugee claim in Canada, it’s a good idea to understand the eligibility rules to figure out if you can make a claim.
 For example, no matter where you’re coming from, you must meet the definition of Convention Refugee or person in need of protection.

 The Safe Third Country Agreement (STCA) says that you might not be able to make a refugee claim in Canada if you’re coming from the United States (US).
 The STCA says that a person coming from the US should usually make their refugee claim in the US.
 But the STCA doesn’t apply everywhere in Canada or to all refugee claimants.

-When you make your claim at a Port of Entry, such as an airport, land border crossing, or marine port, a Canada Border Services Agency (CBSA) officer interviews you to decide if you’re eligible to make a refugee claim.
-If you make your claim at a US border Port of Entry and the STCA applies to you, you will not be able to make a claim and you will be returned to the US.
+When you make your claim at a Port of Entry (POE), such as an airport, land border crossing, or marine port, a Canada Border Services Agency (CBSA) officer interviews you to decide if you’re eligible to make a refugee claim.
+If you make your claim at a US border POE and the STCA applies to you, you will not be able to make a claim and you will be returned to the US.

 Risk of detention

 You might be detained at your eligibility interview.
 Some reasons a CBSA officer might detain you include:

 - they need to confirm your identity

 - they think you’re a security threat in Canada